Sitetheory/Sitetheory-Docs/API/View.rst

 ####
-View
+Content
 ####

 Overview
 ========

-A View is simply a page that is attached to a Dynamic Route (i.e. /Home).
+A content is simply a page that is attached to a Dynamic Route (i.e. /Home).

 SOAP